Thartvigsen/thartvigsen.github.io/README.md

 # Current Research

 I am currently interested in learning patterns in time series as early as possible, analogous to  predictions using the shortest possible time series prefixes.
 In many domains, the evaluation of a predictive model should not only be accuracy, but a trade-off between accuracy and earliness.
 For instance, detecting an infection perfectly immediately before a discriminative test is given has almost no potential impact, while a less accurate prediction made far in advance of infection has potential to positively impact a patient's stay.
-I am currently targeting publication at KDD 2018 with a submission deadline in February.
 While so far my work has been evaluated on Electronic Health Records, I am far more interested in the techniques, and these problems are present in many domains.

 # Publications

+- Teeple, E., **Hartvigsen, T.**, Sen, C., Rundensteiner, E. (2017) **Risk Stratification and Diagnostic Performance of a Machine Learning Algorithm for Clostridium Difficile Detection Using Electronic Health Records Data**.
+Currently in review at the Journal of Infection Control and Hospital Epidemiology.
 - **Hartvigsen, T.**, Sen, C., Brownell, S., Teeple, E., Kong, X. and Rundensteiner, E. **Early Prediction of MRSA Infections using Electronic Health Records**.
 In Proceedings of the 11th International Joint Conference on Biomedical Engineering Systems and Technologies (BIOSTEC 2018) - Volume 5: HEALTHINF, pages 156-167, ISBN: 978-989-758-281-3. **Nominated for Best Student Paper**.
 - Sen, C., **Hartvigsen, T.**, Claypool, K., Rundensteiner, E. (2017, September). **CREST - Risk Prediction for Clostridium Difficile Infection Using Multimodal Data Mining**.
 ECML/PKDD 2017.
-- **Hartvigsen, T.**, Sen, C., Teeple, E., Rundensteiner, E. (2017) **Risk Stratification and Diagnostic Performance of a Machine Learning Algorithm for Clostridium Difficile Detection Using Electronic Health Records Data**.
-Currently in review at the Journal of Infection Control and Hospital Epidemiology.

 # Past Research
 ## Worcester Polytechnic Institute: 2016 - Present

 ### 2016-2017

-### Leading Research Experiences for Undergraduates - Early Prediction of MRSA Infections Using EHRs
+### Leading a Research Experience for Undergraduates Project - Early Prediction of MRSA Infections Using EHRs

 - Over the course of 10 weeks during summer 2017, I worked with Sarah Brownell, an REU Intern, to generate Early Warnings for MRSA infections using historical clinical data.
 - We collected time series variables from the MIMIC III database, and aligned them in a tabular format.